- Brand name

-Be careful driving or operating machinery until you know how STELAX affects you.
+Be careful driving or operating machinery or doing jobs that require you to be alert while you are taking STELAX until you know how it affects you.

-It may cause drowsiness or decrease alertnessness in some people.
+It may cause drowsiness or decrease alertnessness in some people, especially at the start of treatment.
 If either of these occur, do not drive, operate machinery or do anything else that could be dangerous.

 Be careful when drinking alcohol while taking this medicine.